jeromezero/panic/drafts/07/07-panic.md

 Louis Blake is in the dark.

 He doesn't see the light for days.
-He clutches his knees to his chest and he rocks back and forth in the darkness.
+He clutches his knees to his chest and he rocks back and forth.

 The voice inside him isn't a voice.
 It is a sound.
 It is a texture.
 It is desire.
 It slowly builds and threatens to overwhelm him.
 It manifests in fits of giggling.
 He sits in the dark, scratching at his skin until it bleeds and he clutches his knees to his raw and bloodied chest and he collapses into fits of terrible giggling.

 Nothing is funny.
 He knows this.
 He doesn't laugh out of humor.
 He doesn't really laugh at all.
 He convulses.
 He shakes and he retches, but it all comes out as laughter.
 He doesn't laugh, he tells himself, but he knows that he does.